(IE; Bacterial Endocarditis; Fungal Endocarditis)

 The first goal of treatment is to stop the infection.
 This will decrease the chance of lasting problems.
 Further treatment may be needed if the infection caused damage to the heart.

-Medicine will help to fight the infection.
-The type will depend on what is causing the infection.
+Antibiotics will help to fight the infection.
+The type will depend on what exact germ is causing the infection.